Jessybrenens/Test/DRAFT/Chapter04.md

 Before Elian could respond, a security officer approached.
 "Mr. Reeves, your father requests your presence."

-Elian nodded to the officer before turning back to Mira, frustration briefly tightening his eyes.
+Elian dipped his head, a quiet tilt of alliance.
 "It seems duty calls, Dr. Voss.
 But I'm intrigued by your offer."
 He retrieved a small card from his jacket and handed it to her, fingers brushing against hers.
 "My private contact.
 The project could benefit from external expertise not filtered through corporate protocols."

 Mira accepted the card, concealing her surprise.
 The thin metal was warm from his body heat.